Cupertino, Santa Clara, California, US

 The new headquarters is located adjacent to the company’s current headquarters building in One Infinite Loop.

-The Apple Park campus is designed by Foster + Partners and is inspired from Masdar in Abu Dhabi.
+The Apple Park campus is designed by Foster + Partners and is inspired by Masdar in Abu Dhabi.
 The building has an area of approximately 2.8 million square feet.

 Late Apple CEO Steve Jobs presented design plans for the new headquarters to the Cupertino City Council in June 2011.
 The council approved the Apple Park project in November 2013.